phoobynet/vuex-helper/README.md

 ## Conventions (that I use)

 * Vuex modules are always namespaced.
+* I don't nest modules (nothing wrong with it, I just choose not to do it)
 * Vuex module file names end with `Module.js`, but module names don't, e.g. 'customersModule.js' is registered with the store as 'customers'
 * Vuex modules are kept smallish.
 * Each value of `state` has a matching `type`